-But unlike silver, copper and pretty much all other metals for that matter, gold doesn’t sport a bland, silvery color.
+But unlike silver, copper, and pretty much all other metals for that matter, gold doesn’t sport a bland, silvery color.
 Gold is yellow, so that doesn’t explain much.
-But perhaps even more interestingly, it sits right before Mercury (Hg), the only liquid metal.
-Gold’s yellow color and Mercury’s liquid-ness actually have a lot in common.
+Perhaps even more interestingly, it sits right before Mercury (Hg), the only liquid metal.
+Gold’s yellow color and Mercury’s liquidness actually have a lot in common.

-In chemistry, some things just don’t make sense if you don’t consider quantum mechanics and relativistic mechanics — especially for the heavier elements of the periodic table.
-So chemistry quickly incorporated these theories into what is called Relativistic quantum chemistry.
-In this branch of chemistry, one of the most important things is relativistic movement.
+In chemistry, some things just don’t make sense if you don’t consider quantum mechanics and special relativity — especially for the heavier elements of the periodic table.
+So chemistry quickly incorporated these theories into what is called “relativistic quantum chemistry”.
+In this branch of chemistry, one of the most important things is the relativistic movement.

-Basically, when things start to move at speeds comparable to that of light, we don’t only look at their mass, we look at their relativistic mass.
+When things start to move at speeds comparable to that of light, we don’t only look at their mass, we look at their relativistic mass.
 Basically, when things start to move so fast, additional energy cannot substantially increase their speeds, and instead, they start to increase their mass.
-Technically speaking, everything has a relativistic mass, but because day to day objects move so incomparably slower than the speed of light, this mass is absolutely negligible.
+Technically speaking, everything has a relativistic mass, but because day-to-day objects move so incomparably slower than the speed of light, this mass is absolutely negligible.
 Not the same thing can be said for atoms.
 Well, at least some atoms.